clockworklabs/spacetime-docs/docs/index.md

 (This is similar to ["smart contracts"](https://en.wikipedia.org/wiki/Smart_contract), except that SpacetimeDB is a **database** and has nothing to do with blockchain.
 Because it isn't a blockchain, it can be dramatically faster than many "smart contract" systems.

 In fact, it's so fast that we've been able to write the entire backend of our MMORPG [BitCraft Online](https://bitcraftonline.com) as a Spacetime module.
-We don't have any other servers or services running.
 Everything in the game -- chat messages, items, resources, terrain, and player locations -- is stored and processed by the database.
 SpacetimeDB [automatically mirrors](#state-mirroring) relevant state to connected players in real-time.)

 SpacetimeDB is optimized for maximum speed and minimum latency, rather than batch processing or analytical workloads.
 It is designed for real-time applications like games, chat, and collaboration tools.

-Speed and latency is achieved by holding all of your application state in memory, while persisting data to a [write-ahead-log](https://en.wikipedia.org/wiki/Write-ahead_logging) which is used to recover data after system crashes.
+Speed and latency is achieved by holding all of your application state in memory, while persisting data to a [commit log](https://en.wikipedia.org/wiki/Write-ahead_logging) which is used to recover data after restarts and system crashes.

 ## State Mirroring